eacastel/vlcextreme/README.md

-# Zen Car Buying Website
+# VLC Extreme Website

-This repository contains the source code for the Zen Car Buying website, built with **Gatsby** and **Tailwind CSS**.
-The goal is to provide a fast, SEO-friendly, and responsive website for Zen Car Buying.
+This repository contains the source code for the VLC Extreme Website, built with **Gatsby** and **Tailwind CSS**.
+The goal is to provide a fast, SEO-friendly, and responsive website for VLC Extreme Website.

 ---